-If you can see, the two words are very different from each other.
+As you can see, the two words are very different from each other.
 Each character is different, and also the tones in spoken language are also different.
-There's a big difference between Mandarin and Cantonese.
-If you want to do your readings, check out this blog.
+There’s a big difference between Mandarin and Cantonese.

-Did you know that Hong Kong cities are one of the safest cities to travel to using public transportation?
-Whether you're taking the MTR, taxi, buses, or trams, you can jump in for a long ride while enjoying the outside view with nice music from your audio player.
+Did you know that Hong Kong is one of the safest cities to travel to using public transportation?
+Whether you’re taking the MTR, taxi, bus, or tram, you can jump in for a long ride while enjoying the outside view with nice music from your audio player.
 But, what if you got lost?
 Have you missed your station?
-It is pretty daunting, especially if you don't know how to speak Cantonese.
+It is pretty daunting, especially if you don’t know how to speak Cantonese.